 Investment risk profile

-The main risk to the assets is market risk, in particular risks related to exchange rates, the gold price, share prices and interest rates.
-In addition, investments are exposed to liquidity risk and, to a lesser extent, credit risk.
+The risk profile of assets is determined by the currency reserves.
+The main risk to the currency reserves is market risk, in particular risks related to exchange rates, the gold price, share prices and interest rates.
+In addition, there is liquidity risk as well as credit and country risks, although these are smaller than market risk.
+The contribution of Swiss franc bonds to total risk is negligible.

 Market risk of currency reserves